SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/en/index.rst

 Getting Started
 ============================================================

-Shanghai Jiaotong University Counting On Me platform is a university-level platform which provides HPC & AI computing service.
+Shanghai Jiao Tong University Counting On Me platform is a university-level platform which provides HPC & AI computing service.
 It was established in 2013 and aims to provide technical support for large-scale scientific and engineering computing needs in the university.

 Computing Resources
 ============================